danf425/InSpec_Local/README.md

 ## TDD + Local Compliance Exercise

-### Intent: Show value of Shifting left!
-Both in terms of Compliance and Integration Testing
-### Demonstrate the ease of using InSpec + Infra locally through a simple exercise.
+##### Intent: Show value of "shifting left" both in terms of Compliance and Integration Testing.
+Demonstrate the ease of using InSpec + Infra locally through a simple exercise.

 1. Generate chef cookbook (Creating a webserver)
     `chef generate cookbook webserver_test`